 The National Scholastic Athletics Foundation Board of Directors

 John Blackburn is a native of Philadelphia where he attended his first track meet, the Penn Relays.
 He became involved in track officiating while in graduate school at NC State where he needed a diversion from Chemical Engineering.
 John is the chair of the USATF Rules Committee and is certified by the IAAF as an International Technical Official.
-He served as an official at the Atlanta and Athens Olympic Games and the IAAF World Championships in Berlin.
+He served as an official at the Atlanta and Athens Olympic Games and the IAAF World Championships in Berlin, among other international competitions.

 Chelo Canino, a California resident, is a business and marketing professional with experience leading teams at Google, Adidas, Crayola, and Reebok.
-A former athlete, Chelo won the Indoor Nationals pole vault title in 1999, was an NCAA Division I All-American at Princeton, was a member of the Puerto Rican national team, competing professionally around the world.
-As an athlete and later as an employee, Chelo has been involved with the NSAF and it's mission for over a decade.
-Chelo currently serves on the USA women's development staff and was recently awarded the Community Action Award for her east coast development work in the sport.
-She currently serves as Director of Operations for a sports training company and is an assistant coach at a small college.
-In her spare time, Chelo is an instrument-rated pilot who specializes in aerobatics and enjoys scooter riding.
+A former athlete, she won the Indoor Nationals pole vault title in 1999, was an NCAA Division I All-American at Princeton, and was a member of the Puerto Rican national team, competing professionally around the world.
+As an athlete and later as an employee, Chelo has been involved with the NSAF and its mission for over two decades, currently serving as the Chairman of the NSAF Board of Directors.
+She also currently serves on the USA women's development staff and was recently awarded the Community Action Award for her east coast development work in the sport.
+Chelo is currently the Director of Operations for a sports training company and an assistant coach at a small college.
+In her spare time, Chelo is an instrument-rated pilot who specializes in aerobatics and who enjoys scooter riding.

 Robert Glen Jones M.D.